-What can we replace in the technology and remain in Ajax?
+What can we replace in the technology and keep in Ajax?
 If we replace JavaScript by another language, is it always Ajax?

 The question is often asked whether Ajax can use another client-side language that JavaScript, therefore whether we are still in Ajax with another programming language.